Freight Shipping from Albuquerque to Charlotte

 How much does it cost to ship freight from Albuquerque to Charlotte?

-Full truckload (FTL) rates from Albuquerque, NM to Charlotte, NC currently range from $4,064-$5,009 for a standard dry van load over the 1,890-mile route.
+Full truckload (FTL) rates from Albuquerque, NM to Charlotte, NC currently range $4,064-$5,009 (roughly $2.17-$2.67 per mile over 1,890 miles).
 LTL shipments typically cost $1,240-$2,007 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Albuquerque to Charlotte?